Initial Organizational Determinations, Appeals and Grievances

-- If you do not stay continuously enrolled in both Medicare Part A and Medicare Part B.
+- If you don’t stay continuously enrolled in both Medicare Part A and Medicare Part B

 - If you give us information on your enrollment request that you know is false or deliberately misleading, and it affects whether or not you can enroll in our plan.

-- If you behave in any way that is disruptive, to the extent that your continued enrollment seriously impairs our ability to arrange or provide medical care for you or for others who are members of an Essence Healthcare plan.
-We cannot make you leave our plan for this reason unless we get permission first from the Centers for Medicare & Medicaid Services, the government agency that runs Medicare.
+- If you behave in any way that is disruptive, to the extent that your continued enrollment seriously impairs our ability to arrange or provide medical care for you or for others who are members of a Essence Healthcare plan.
+We can’t make you leave our plan for this reason unless we get permission first from the Centers for Medicare & Medicaid Services, the government agency that runs Medicare

 - If you let someone else use your plan membership card to get medical care.
-If you are disenrolled for this reason, CMS may refer your case to the Inspector General for additional investigation.
+If you’re disenrolled for this reason, CMS may refer your case to the Inspector General for additional investigation

 You have the right to make a complaint if we ask you to leave our plan.
 If we ask you to leave, we will tell you our reason(s) in writing and explain how you can file a complaint against us if you so choose.